Gibbs measures for foliated bundles with negatively curved leaves: Limits of large balls

-First, let us prove that the claim implies the lemma.
+Let us prove that the claim implies the lemma.
 We consider the unit vectors $v_{oy}$ and $v_{oz}$ based respectively at $y$ and $z$, which are normal to the sphere and point outside.
 Since the transport on $S(o,R)$ for the induced connexion of the orthogonal vector field is parallel along $c(R)$, the Sasaki distance between these two vectors is equal to $l(R)$ (this argument is obviously valid for any choice of $r\leq R$).
-We deduce from this and from the Hölder continuity of $F$, that:
+The lemma then follows from the Hölder continuity of $F$. \end{proof}

-the last inequality being provided by the claim.
-The last integral is obviously bounded from above independently of $R$.
-Thus, if the claim were true, the lemma also would be by taking the exponentials.